 Question: What's the deal on the "new" fire test requirements ASTM E84 and ASTM E2599?
 Is one product better than the other?

-Over the past year we have heard a lot about “new” fire codes and this talk has caused a lot of confusion among people researching radiant barrier.
+Over the past couple of years we have heard a lot about “new” fire codes and this talk has caused a lot of confusion among people researching radiant barrier.
 As an educated customer it is important that you get all the facts straight.
 First, there is nothing "new" to report; yes, some (very few) places have updated their building codes, but the majority of building is operating off of the same codes they have been for years.
 Secondly, ASTM E84 is a test that measures burn characteristics of the tested material; E2599 is simply the standard of how the product being tested should be mounted when it is tested.
 Sadly, some companies have downright resorted to scare tactics to imply that there is a new world-wide mandate on radiant barriers and that pure aluminum foil radiant barrier products are somehow inferior to metalized film products.

 As of now, most buildings codes have chosen not to adopt the new ASTM tests regarding burn characteristics of a radiant barrier.